sumotoy/TFT_ILI9163C/README.md

 	0.3b1: Complete rework on Teensy SPI based on Paul Stoffregen work SPI transaction,added BLACK TAG 2.2 display
 	0.3b2: Added 24bit image display code and example.
+	0.5:   A lot of changes, preliminary scroll, added sleep and some other command but most important fixed a nasty bug on fillScreen.
+If you have download any previous version you should upgrade since there was several fixes.
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 <b> Legal Notes:</b>